 (Following this link will allow you to view the lesson in more detail.
 For an alternative view you can go to: Sabbath School Org.
 Lesson 10)

-He mihi tēnei ki a koe This is a greeting to you
+mihi tēnei ki a koe This is a

-Mo au painga ki a mātou For your kindness to us
+au painga ki a mātou For your kindness

 Fowler is right in his opening comments about Jesus primary purpose in coming to seek and to save the lost (Lk 19:10).
 Jesus also came to reveal what God was like (Jn 14:8-9).
 However, the redeemed community appears to me to be problematic.
 God's communities whether in the Old Testament or New always have problems.
 Ever since the New Testament was written churches have been schismatic, argumentative and neglectful of Jesus words in Jn 13:35.
 As Christians we have been saved by His life and death (Rom 5:10) and yet collectively we fail miserably at practising Paul's teaching in Phil 3:15-16.
 Some how we either get caught up in doctrinal squabbles or relationship issues.
 Ghandi is attributed to saying: “I like your Christ, I do not like your Christians.
 Your Christians are so unlike your Christ.”
 He may not have said this.
 Ghandi was apparently questioned by the missionary Stanley Jones on why he quoted Christ yet didn't become His follower.
 Ghandi replied: "Oh, I don't reject Christ.
 I love Christ.
 It's just that so many of you Christians are so unlike Christ."
 The wording is subtly different but the intent is the same.
 We Christians (Seventh-day Adventists included) don't model Jesus life and teachings very well.